krareT/trkdb/README.md

 - Add optional two pass scan on SSTable build, existing SSTable is not impacted.
 - Add [TerarkZipTable config by env var](https://github.com/Terark/terarkdb/wiki/Try-TerarkDB-With-Minimal-Effort)
   - This change using functions in libterark-zip-table as weak symbol, this is why it does not depends on TerarkZipTable.
-  - This change makes you compiling [our RocksDB](http://github/terark/rocksdb) a little more complicated: you need to clone [terark-zip-rocksdb](https://github.com/terark/terark-zip-rocksdb) and add `terark-zip-rocksdb/src` to `our RocksDB`'s include path(but `libterark-zip-rocksdb` is not need for compiling `our RocksDB`).

 # 4. Benchmark
 see [Benchmark in wiki](https://github.com/Terark/terarkdb/wiki/Benchmark)